-People with Anxious Anxiety may experience fear over future events, or about things going on around them and things that they need to do as their mind jumps from one concern to another.
-Of course, to complete tasks, an individual needs to spend time working towards the completion of each one.
-This becomes difficult in people with Anxious ADD because they are continually distracted by other concerns.
+People with anxious anxiety may experience fear regardingfuture events or about things going on around them and things that they need to do as their mind jumps from one concern to another.
+Of course, to complete tasks, an individual needs to spend time working toward the completion of each one.
+This becomes difficult amongpeople with Anxious ADD because they are continually distracted by other concerns.
 They may find themselves always working but unable to complete anything as their lives turn into endless and frantic multi-tasking.
 They may spend so much time worrying about their obligations that they are unable to keep any of them.

-Further, because people with Anxious ADD are often conflicted avoidant and dislike social situations, they may have trouble maintaining healthy relationships or getting the most out of their occupations.
-For example, they may be unlikely to talk to their significant other about relationship problems or concerns, bring issues up with their employers and ask for raises, or engage in social or professional networking.
+Further, because people with Anxious ADD are often conflict avoidant and dislike social situations, they may have trouble maintaining healthy relationships or getting the most out of their occupations.
+For example, they may be unlikely to talk to their significant other about relationship problems or concerns, bring issues up with their employers, and ask for raises, or engage in social or professional networking.

 Managing Anxious ADD

 There are some steps that you can take to manage symptoms relating to Anxious ADD on your own.
-However, if you do believe that you have the condition, you should reach out to a healthcare professional for help.
+However, if youbelieve that you have the condition, you should reach out to a healthcare professional for help.

 Mindfulness has two main modes of operation.
 The first is meditation.
 In mindfulness meditation, the goal is to clear your mind.
 This is less an exercise in having a clear mind and more a tool for understanding the kind of things that cloud your mind.
 It operates on the idea of the "monkey mind"–the activity that your brain goes through when you are doing things that don't actively require your full attention.
-An overactive monkey mind is a problem for people with both ADD/ADHD and anxiety disorders.
+An overactive monkey mind is a challengefor people with both ADD/ADHD and anxiety disorders.
 If your monkey mind is overactive and pessimistic, it could be part of the cause for your Anxious ADD.

 A simple mindfulness meditation exercise is to sit or lie down comfortably, close your eyes, and try to focus on your breathing.
 When a thought distracts you, take note of it and try to get back to your breathing.
 After a couple of minutes, you should have noticed some trends with regards to where your monkey mind tries to take you.
-Maintaining this practice can make you more aware of what your monkey mind is up to during the day so you can notice when it is unproductive or making you worry too much and redirect your thoughts to more practical things.
+Maintaining this practice can make you more aware of what your monkey mind is up to during the day to notice when it is unproductive or makesyou worry too much and redirect your thoughts to more practical things.

 The second key part of mindfulness is breathing, which we talked a little about already.
-Focusing on your breathing is a good way of clearing your mind, but it's also a good way to actively combat the stress response.
+Focusing on your breathing is a good way of clearing your mind, but it's also an excellent way to actively combat the stress response.
 There are several breathing exercises, but Dr. Amen specifically recommends diaphragmatic breathing.
-These exercises emphasize taking long, slow, deep breaths so that you feel it in your belly instead of in your chest.
-This kind of breathing is helpful because it prevents the oxygen/carbon dioxide imbalance that can happen when you hyperventilate.
+These exercises emphasize taking long, slow, deep breaths so that you feel themin your belly instead of in your chest.
+This kind of breathing helps prevent the oxygen/carbon dioxide imbalance that can happen when you hyperventilate.

-Further, this kind of breathing activates a nerve called the Vagus Nerve that helps to control your stress response on a biological level.
+Further, this kind of breathing activates a nerve called the vagus nerve that helps to control your stress response on a biological level.
 In essence, your breathing is controlled by both your conscious and unconscious nervous system.
 When you panic, your unconscious nervous system tells you to breathe fast and shallow.
-By making the conscious decision to breathe slowly and deeply, you are telling your unconscious nervous system that everything is okay.
+By making the conscious decision to breathe slowly and deeply, you tell your unconscious nervous system that everything is okay.

 When To Seek Help

 As mentioned above, mindfulness and other tools can be a great way to ease symptoms of Anxious ADD.
-However, if Anxious ADD is a problem for you,, you really should seek the help of a healthcare professional.
+However, if you have anxious ADD, consider seeking the help of a healthcare professional.
 Consider reaching out to your primary care provider for a diagnosis.
-If your healthcare team hasn't subscribed to the idea of Anxious ADD, that's okay as long as they are helping you to solve your problems and live your best life.
-Just make sure that all of the members of your healthcare team are on the same page.
+If your healthcare team hasn't subscribed to the idea of Anxious ADD, that's okay as long as they are helping you to solve your problems and to live your best life.
+Make sure that all of the members of your healthcare team are on the same page.
 That's especially important if your treatment options involve medication.
-ADD/ADHD, and anxiety disorders have similar symptoms and causes but the medications used to treat them aren't always the same so be sure that everyone you see for your health knows about all of the medications that you are taking to prevent dangerous interactions.
+ADD/ADHDand anxiety disorders have similar symptoms and causes, but the medications used to treat them aren't always the same.
+Be sure that everyone you see for your health knows about all of the medications you are taking to prevent dangerous interactions.